 Unfortunately food labels do not always provide sufficient information to enable you to decide which convenience foods are the best for your toddler.
-Try to choose those that contain plenty of vegetables or fruits that are low in fat and are not too sweet.
+Try to choose those that contain plenty of vegetables or fruits and those that are lower in fat and are not too sweet.

-Pre-prepared baby/toddler foods found in the baby aisles of supermarkets contain minimum levels of key nutrients and tend to have low levels of salt, fat, sugar and pesticides.
+Pre-prepared baby/toddler foods found in the baby aisles of supermarkets tend to have low levels of pesticides.
 Choose those that have higher amounts of meat, fish, eggs, lentils or other pulses for more iron.